 See also: this knowledge base article for more NTRIP Client sources.

 Now that cellular coverage is available in much of the world, this is less of an issue.
 However, some applications still require a local radio link.
 Many people use WiFi or WiMax or this, others use 900MHz, 2.4GHz, or 5.8GHz radio links in the unlicensed ISM bands.
 The precise regulations and rules vary depending on what part of the world you live in.
 The rapid growth in RTK applications for aerial drone use has changed the landscape in this respect.
 Short range radio transmitter circuit boards can be obtained by hobbyists for tens of dollars, allowing them to connect reliability over small coverage regions.

 At this time, SNIP provides TCP/IP connectivity, but it does not link directly to proprietary radios interfaces.
 Most radios suitable for this type of use allow TCP/IP connections, and a few others require the use of a serial port (both supported in SNIP today).
 This is rarely an issue in practice.
 Please contact us if you require some form of direct push support for a unique radio link.
-It is likely we can add it as a future product feature.
+It is likely we already have a solution for you.

+See also: this knowledge base article for more NTRIP Client sources.